orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 Please note that the output segmented image may look patchy, as if there were tiling artifacts: this is because segments are numbered sequentially with respect to the order in which tiles are processed.
-You will see after the result of the vectorization step that there are no artifacts in the results.
+However, all of the artefacts will be removed after the vectorization setp.

 The *LSMSSegmentation* application will write as many intermediate files as tiles needed during processing.
-As such, it may require twice as free disk space as the final size of the final image.
+As such, it will sufficient disk space, typically twice the size of the final image.
 The *cleanup* option (active by default) will clear the intermediate files during the processing as soon as they are not needed anymore.
 By default, files will be written to the current directory.
-The *tmpdir* option allows to specify a different directory for these intermediate files.
+The *tmpdir* option allows a different directory to be specified for these intermediate files.

 Step 3 (optional): Merging small regions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *LSMSSegmentation* application allows to filter out small segments.
+The *LSMSSegmentation* application filters out small segments.
 In the output segmented image, those segments will be removed and
 replaced by the background label (0).
 Another solution to deal with the
 small regions is to merge them with the closest big enough adjacent